Wrangling Datasets SOP

 For datasets with large number of files, the ENA filename extractor tool can be of use.
 It requires at least to have already filled the ‘INSDC Experiment Accesion’ at the ‘Cell suspension’ and the ‘Sequence file’ tabs.
 The wrangler has to manually download a JSON report from the corresponding project’s page at ENA.
 This script will fill in the ‘File name’ column at the ‘Sequence file’ tab.

 For each expression matrix or cell type annotation file that is found, a row needs to be filled in the metadata spreadsheet, in the ‘Analysis file’ tab.
-Analysis files can be linked to sequence files or biomaterial entities via processes; This is done in the spreadsheet in the same way that other entities are linked.
-Information related to the analysis protocol is captured in the Analysis_protocol entity (See the Analysis protocol tab) linked to the process
+Analysis files can be linked to biomaterial entities via processes.
+Information related to the analysis protocol is captured in the Analysis_protocol entity (See the Analysis protocol tab) linked to the process.

 The gene expression matrix and cell annotations files should be added to the S3 bucket in the ingest-area together with raw data files, using the ‘hca-util tool’